vilaemail/BUT_blinds_time_control/README.md

 Upgrade your Home Assistant with this custom blinds control integration.
 It's designed to effortlessly manage your time-based blinds, syncing with your chosen entities for raising and lowering.
 Plus, it remembers your settings after restarts and supports tilting.

+## Acknowledgment

+This is a fork of [Home Assistant Blinds Control Integration]() done by []().
+Fork was based on and inspired by this insightful [community post](https://community.home-assistant.io/t/custom-component-cover-time-based/187654)

+## Fork purpose

+Focusing project on providing cover entity with only cover related functionality (exposing % open and commands).
+Additional features of original are removed and can be implemented separately by leveraging exposed cover entity.

 ## How to Install

 Getting started is a piece of cake!